Erased (manga): Anime

 An anime television adaptation produced by A-1 Pictures aired on Fuji TV's Noitamina programming block from January 8 to March 25, 2016, and was simulcast on Crunchyroll, Daisuki, Funimation and AnimeLab.
 The series was directed by Tomohiko Itō and written by Taku Kishimoto, with character design by Keigo Sasaki.
 The opening theme is "Re:Re:" by Asian Kung-Fu Generation, while the ending theme is "Sore wa Chiisana Hikari no Youna" (それは小さな光のような) by Sayuri.

 The series is licensed in North America by Aniplex of America, in Australia by Madman Entertainment, and in the United Kingdom by Anime Limited.
 Aniplex of America announced that the series would receive an English dub in May 2016.
 The series was simulcast in certain countries in Southeast Asia with English subtitles on Aniplus Asia and is available to stream on Iflix in Malaysia, Thailand, the Philippines, Indonesia, Sri Lanka and Brunei with English subtitles.
+The series also streamed on ITVX in the United Kingdom, with English dub only.